 OS/2 Table and Font Variations

-In variable fonts, default line metrics should always be set using the sTypoAscender, sTypoDescender and sTypoLinGap values, and the USE_TYPO_METRICS flag in the fsSelection field should be set.
-The ascender, descender and lineGap fields in the 'hhea' table should be set to the same values as sTypoAscender, sTypoDescender and sTypoLinGap.
+In variable fonts, default line metrics should always be set using the sTypoAscender, sTypoDescender and sTypoLineGap values, and the USE_TYPO_METRICS flag in the fsSelection field should be set.
+The ascender, descender and lineGap fields in the 'hhea' table should be set to the same values as sTypoAscender, sTypoDescender and sTypoLineGap.
 The usWinAscent and usWinDescent fields should be used to specify a recommended clipping rectangle.

 In a variable font, various font-metric values within the OS/2 table may need to be adjusted for different variation instances.
 Variation data for OS/2 entries can be provided in the metrics variations ('MVAR') table.
 Different OS/2 entries are associated with particular variation data in the 'MVAR' table using value tags, as follows: